 This course is only available for students in the BA International Studies.

 This course offers a broad survey of today’s economies of South and Southeast Asia.
 The main focus is on economic growth and social change.
 Why did some countries, in particular in Southeast Asia, perform far better than India and its neighbors?
 How did prospects for long-term growth change in South Asia after the ending of the Cold War?
 How were the nations of Southeast Asia affected by financial crisis in the late 1990s?
 The economies of these two regions are compared by examining individual economic sectors.
 Special attention is given to the role of the state and economic policy.
-The first half of the course is devoted to general literature, alternately on the economy of South Asia and the economy of Southeast Asia This is followed by a midterm exam.
-The second half of the course, after the midterm break, will focus on the preparation of individual research topics resulting in essays.
-The lectures are accompaied by tutorials where auxiliary themes will be discussed.
+Participants give presentations in class and write a final essay on a topic of their own choice.

 To generate a broad understanding of today’s economies in South and Southeast Asia